 Oliver Rögl, CEO of Raiffeisenbank (Bulgaria), has been an expat in SEE for more than 20 years.
 In this interview with Discover CEE he gives insights in his life as an expat, what it is that makes Bulgaria special and how to make business in this country.

-Since nearly five years, you are an expat in Bulgaria.
+You have been an expat in Bulgaria for nearly five years.
 How did that come about and do you now feel at home here?

 I have been an expat at Raiffeisen for more than 20 years – 3.5 years in Russia, 12.5 in Serbia and now Bulgaria.

-Back in 2013 the Group needed to transform its bank in Bulgaria and I was offered to move 400 km in south-eastern direction.
-After more than 12 years in Serbia, I was ready for a change and Bulgaria seemed to be an attractive destination both from a professional and a private perspective.
+Back in 2013 the group needed to transform its bank in Bulgaria and I was offered to move 400 km in southeast.
+After more than twelve years in Serbia, I was ready for a change and Bulgaria seemed to be an attractive destination both from a professional and a private perspective.

 Moreover, moving from Serbia to Bulgaria was not a big transition – the markets to some extent are similar, the cultures, the history, the language.

 So, I can shortly answer your question – yes, I feel at home in Bulgaria and in SEE/EE as a whole.
 I have been living in the region for one-third of my life and working here during the largest part of my professional career.

 What is special about Bulgaria, in particular in terms of managing a bank?

 The largest banks in Bulgaria are owned by European banking groups, hence they do not differ from other banks in the EU in regard to good banking practices.